lawsie/guizero/docs-src/docs/events.md

 ## Events

-_Warning - events are currently experimental, issues maybe experienced and the API may change._.

 Custom events can be added to guizero widgets to call functions when the user takes the following actions:

 - when clicked - `when_clicked`